Guide to Dev Mode

 Compare design changes

-If changes have been made since you last viewed a file, Compare changes will appear next to the layer information in the inspect panel.
+If changes have been made to a design, Compare changes will appear below the layer information in the inspect panel.
 Click the link to open the frame history modal where you can compare current version to previous versions of the design.

 Add external links and resources for developers